ffund/ml-sys-ops/docs/project.md

 For now, you may reserve up to 6 hours at a time on these bare metal nodes.
 (Once we get closer to the end of the semester, this time limit will be smaller.)

-## What you should be working on now

-Updated 4/10
-{: .label .label-yellow}

-* **Mode training team member**: Develop the model training infrasructure/platform, e.g. the basic setup for experiment tracking.
-Put together a minimal model for other team members to develop against (for example: your base model with the correct classification head on top, without actually training it).
-* **Model serving and evaluation team member**: Start to develop the model serving/evaluation/monitoring platform.
-Set up a serving endpoint using the minimal model.
-Start preparing specific data sets for offline evaluations.
-* **Data team member**: Prepare the data ingestion pipeline (for some, this is more involved than others).
-Make sure to set aside some "late" data for evaluation and for simulating production data.
-Set up persistent storage for other team members to use (block storage for application, object store for large training data sets).
-* **Continuous X team member**: If there is a separate "continuous X" team member, they are responsible for "Infrastructure-as-code" item in the project, which starts on day 1!
-Work with other teams to identify infrastructure provisioning and bootstrapping needs, and start to de-duplicate these.